Turtle Scutes and Shedding

 John Foxx/ Stockbyte/Getty Images

-For most species, as the turtle and its shell grow, the scutes on the shell shed or peel away to make way for new, larger scutes.
+For most species, as the turtle and its shell grow, the scutes on the shell shed or peel away to make way for newer, larger scutes.
 Shedding is a natural process, and scutes are cast off intermittently during daily activities such as swimming and basking.
 Since turtles are cold-blooded reptiles, they rely on external ways of heating and cooling themselves.
 Basking is nothing more than lying in the sun, and it happens to be a favorite turtle pastime.

 While basking is one way turtles raise their body temperature, it helps them shed scutes by drying them up, leaving them ready to fall off.
 Some turtles, such as the South American river turtle lend each other a hand, well, specifically their jaw, in the shedding process by pulling loose scutes (and algae) off each other's shells [source: San Diego Zoo].
 This is done gently, though, since both pain and pressure can be felt through the shell.